Collaborative Learning for Cyberattack Detection in Blockchain Networks: Introduction

 \item We build an effective tool named Blockchain Intrusion Detection (BC-ID) to collect data in the blockchain network.
 This tool can extract features from the collected network traffic data, filter attack samples in network traffic, and exactly label them in a real-time manner.

 \item We propose a collaborative decentralized learning model to not only improve the accuracy of identifying attacks, but also effectively deploy in decentralized blockchain networks.
-This model enables nodes in the network to effectively share their trained models to improve cyberattack detection efficiency without sharing their raw data.
+This model enables fullnodes in the blockchain network to effectively share their trained models to improve cyberattack detection efficiency without the need of sharing their raw data.

 \item We perform both intensive simulations and real-time experiments to evaluate our proposed framework.
-Both simulation and experimental results clearly show outperformance of our proposed framework compared with other baseline ML methods.
+Both simulation and experimental results clearly show the outperformance of our proposed framework compared with other baseline ML methods.
 Furthermore, our results reveal some important information in designing and implementing learning models in blockchain networks in practice, e.g., real-time monitoring and detecting attacks. \end{itemize}

 The rest of this paper is organized as follows.
 Section~\ref{sec:blockchain} provides fundamental backgrounds and our designed blockchain network together with the collaborative learning model.
 Section~\ref{Sec:Collaborative} presents our proposed collaborative learning model to detect cyberattacks in the blockchain network.
 The experiment setup, dataset collection, and evaluation method are described in Section~\ref{Sec:Framework}.
 After that, the experimental results and performance evaluations are discussed more details in Section~\ref{sec:results}.
 Finally, we conclude the paper in Section~\ref{sec:conclusion}.